ps8v9/ps8getopt/README.md

 ps8posix
 ========

-A few POSIX functions that MSVC does not provide.
+A few POSIX functions that MSVC doesn't provide.

 MINGW provides getopt(), but MSVC does not.
 I'll start there.